LastAncientOne/LastAncientOne/README.md

 <a href="https://www.buymeacoffee.com/lastancientone"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=lastancientone&button_colour=5F7FFF&font_colour=ffffff&font_family=Inter&outline_colour=000000&coffee_colour=FFDD00" /></a>

-If you can contribute or you want to, feel free to do it.
-Buy me a coffee! ☕, I am really thankful and appreciate anything, even if it is a coffee or just a kind comment or leave a ⭐️ towards my work, because that helps me a lot.
-Whenever you contribute a donation, I will read your message and it will be shown on my main site.
-Be careful and donate just if it is within your possibilities, because there is no refund system.
-And remember that you don't need to donate, it is just a free choice for you.
+If you can contribute or would like to, feel free to do so.
+You can buy me a coffee! ☕ I am truly grateful and appreciate anything, whether it's a coffee, a kind comment, or even leaving a ⭐️ on my work, as it helps me a lot.
+Whenever you make a donation, I will read your message, and it will be displayed on my main site.
+Please be cautious and donate only if it is within your means, as there is no refund system.
+And remember, donating is entirely optional.
 Thank you very much!

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=lastancientone.lastancientone)
 ![](https://komarev.com/ghpvc/?lastancientone=your-github-username&color=green)